 Any time colleagues on the private side of the Information Barrier want to ask for the expertise and advice of colleagues on the public side of the Information Barrier, strict procedures must be followed.
-Colleagues must contact and obtain approval from the Control Room in order to cross the Information Barrier.
+Colleagues must contact and obtain approval from Huntington's Control Room in order to cross the Information Barrier.
 A public side colleague exposed to MNPI must maintain the confidentiality of such information and comply with any applicable restrictions implemented by the Control Room and may use such MNPI only for the business purpose for which it was communicated.

-If you have questions, contact the Control Room at (614) 480-0127 or controlroom@huntington.com.
+If you have questions, contact the Huntington Control Room at (614) 480-0127 or controlroom@huntington.com, the Conduct Risk Office or Huntington's General Counsel.